 So, here I am setting the record straight on School Choice in NC.
-We have a lot of choice in this state – Charters, Homeschool, Private Schools, and Opportunity Scholarships.
+We have a lot of choices in this state – Charters, Homeschool, Private Schools, and Opportunity Scholarships.
 We now also have Education Savings Accounts (ESA), thanks to the General Assembly who overrode Governor Cooper’s veto.

 I will hit each topic in turn but in this article, we’ll start with charter schools, since almost not a day goes by that I don’t come across someone isn’t posting totally wrong information about NC Charter schools on Facebook or Twitter.
 This has been done many times before and at least once by Lt.
 Governor Dan Forest, but it needs repeating again.

 Let’s start with the tired lie that ‘Charter schools are stealing money from public schools’.
 This is false.
 Charters in NC do not ‘steal’ money from public schools because they ARE public schools.

 - Again, Charters are public schools, not private schools.
 Private schools are… well, private schools.

 - They are underfunded compared to their traditional counterparts; on average receive $1,100 less per pupil.
 In some districts, the gap is far larger.

 - Despite being underfunded, charters are doing more with less due to budget flexibility, smarter spending, and curriculum choices.
 That means charters are doing more with less and are, in fact, saving taxpayers money as a result.

 - They consistently outperformed their traditional counterparts on state math and reading tests.
 Go to the NC State Report Card website.
 Take a look for yourself and do the math.